Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 - '.\templates\Out of Office DOCX' and '.\templates\signatures DOCX' contain templates in the DOCX format
 - '.\templates\Out of Office HTML' contains templates in the HTML format as Word exports them when using "Website, filtered" as format.
 Note the additional folders for each signature.
 - '.\templates\Signatures HTML' contains templates in the HTML format.
 Note that there are no additional folders, as the Word export files have been processed with ConvertTo-SingleFileHTML function to create a single HTMl file with all local images embedded.
 ## 14.6.
+How can I log the script output?
+The script has no built-in logging option other than writing output to the host window.
+You can, for example, use PowerShell's Start-Transcript and Stop-Transcript commands to create a logging wrapper around Set-OutlookSignatures.ps1.
+## 14.7.
 What about the new signature roaming feature Microsoft announced?
 Microsoft announced a change in how and where signatures are stored.
 Basically, signatures are no longer stored in the file system, but in the mailbox itself.
 This is a good idea, as it makes signatures available across devices and avoids file naming conflicts which may appear in current solutions.
 Based on currently available information, the disadvantage is that signatures for shared mailboxes can no longer be personalized, as the latest signature change would be propagated to all users accessing the shared mailbox (which is especially bad when personalized signatures for shared mailboxes are set as default signature).